-However, Writing About Writing also consists chiefly of one guy with lots of fake people running around behind his eyeballs (he takes care of a 4 year old, pet-sits throughout the SF Bay Area, is writing a novel, and sometimes even does really wacky shit like try to go on a date or something). and will periodically fail–perhaps even spectacularly– at this goal.
+Writing About Writing also consists chiefly of one guy with lots of fake people running around behind his eyeballs (he takes care of a 4 year old, pet-sits throughout the SF Bay Area, is writing a novel, and sometimes even does really wacky shit like try to go on a date or something), and will periodically fail–perhaps even spectacularly– at getting seven posts up.

 Sometimes the post in question might be little more a few inspirational quotes or a great Youtube video about writing, or just a picture of me screaming from the stress.
 I will even attempt to schedule a little something during vacations.
 It's not that I think my regular readers are twisted into coils of stress and hydrochloric acid, waiting for any possible update.
 It's just that in the world of blogging, content is king.

 I also invoke the Anything Can Happen™ real world excuse.
 I have moved out from the family I stayed with, but a lot of the situations are still in progress.
 Health complications might crop up suddenly and have me needing to do a sudden unexpected several-hour shift or even an overnight...or maybe even more.
 There is ever a looming Eight Hour Shift of Damocles™

 - Two Mailboxes a week (might be one educational and one not or one old and one new or one long and one short or one red and one blue, but it'll be two)

 - One "Educational" Post (listicle, craft, process, basics, etc...)

 - A "plot arc" post or something otherwise fun and silly

 - Reviews (Craft Books, Products, Movies, or Twizzlefizzlepop)

 - Deliberate Jazz Hands (Writing Metaphors, Linguistics & Grammar, Blogging about Blogging, The Weirdosity of Fledgling Fame, etc...)